 Chapter 7 eligibility

-The first form is used to calculate the monthly income you received over the six calendar months prior to initiating your bankruptcy case.
+The first form is used to calculate the monthly income you received over the six calendar months prior to initiating your personal bankruptcy case.
 If your income is less than the median income that applies to your state, you qualify to file under Chapter 7 – you won’t have to complete the Means Test Calculation form.

 But if your income is above your state’s median, you must file the means test.
 The means test can be summarized as follows: You’re eligible to file under Chapter 7 if your aggregate current monthly income over 5 years (60 months), net of certain allowed expenses is: